AlenaBukilic/research-helper/README.md

 - The system performs searches in parallel for efficiency
 - Failed searches are gracefully handled (return `None` and continue)
-- All agent interactions are traced via OpenAI's tracing system
+- All agent interactions are traced via OpenAI's tracing system under a unified trace ID
+- When clarification is used, the clarifier agent's trace is nested within the main Research trace for easier log management
 - Reports are generated in markdown format and converted to HTML for email
+- Query clarification is optional - users can skip it and run research directly with their original query
+- Clarification answers are incorporated into the refined query to improve search planning and report quality
 - Email delivery is optional - users can view reports in the interface without providing an email
 - When email is requested, the user must provide their email address
-- The "Run" button is automatically disabled if email is requested but no email address is provided
+- The "Run Research" button is automatically disabled if email is requested but no valid email address is provided